 Schools with Embryology Programs: How to Choose

-Embryology is the study of the science of reproduction and the earliest stages of life.
-Degree programs prepare graduates to work as embryologists in a clinical setting or as a researcher.
-Embryology programs are often found in developmental biology departments in public and private universities across the country.
+Embryology is the scientific study of reproduction and the earliest stages of life.
+Degree programs prepare graduates to work as embryologists in clinical settings or as researchers.
 Most are graduate degree programs designed for students who have a bachelor's degree in biology.